thisisevilevil/evilevil365/_posts/2024-04-19-WhatHappened-To-PolicySets.md

 ---
-title: "What happened to Policy Sets and the rise of device filters"
+title: "What happened to Policy Sets and the rise of Device Filters"
 date: 2024-04-19
 categories:
   - Microsoft Intune